nvim-lualine/lualine.nvim/README.md

       }, -- Shows specific buffer name for that filetype ( { `filetype` = `buffer_name`, ... } )

       buffers_color = {
-        -- Same values of the general color option can be used here. active = 'lualine_{section}_normal',     -- Color for active buffer. inactive = 'lualine_{section}_inactive', -- Color for inactive buffer.
+        -- Same values as the general color option can be used here. active = 'lualine_{section}_normal',     -- Color for active buffer. inactive = 'lualine_{section}_inactive', -- Color for inactive buffer.
       },